MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/8QsNXUc.png" height="100%" width="100%"/>
 </p>

-To move into the `Coop` folder, I used the `cd` command, then confirmed that I was in the folder using the `pwd` command.
+I used `cd Coop` to navigate into the `Coop` directory, then used `pwd` to verify my new working directory.

 <br />
 <br />